robotix/2020.robotix.in/_events/poles-apart.md

 * After the restart, the participant’s robot will be set to its initial position.
 Timer will be set to zero and the run will start afresh with the addition of the penalty for restart.

-* A timeout can be taken anytime at the user’s discretion.
+* A timeout can be taken anytime at the participant's discretion.

-* A **restart can only be taken if there is a genuine technical fault** in the bot.
-Team ROBOTIX may refuse a restart if the reason is not genuine, and their decision will be binding and final.
+* A **restart can only be taken if there is a genuine technical fault** in the robot.
+Team ROBOTIX may refuse a restart if the reason is not genuine enough, and their decision will be binding and final.

 ##### Robot Specifications

 * Each robot can have maximum dimension of **30 x 30 x 30 cubic cm** (L x B x H) respectively.

 * No part/mechanism of/on the robot should exceed the given dimensions before the commencement of the event run.
 The robots can exceed their respective dimensions once the event commences, due to elongation of arms/gripper/forklift.
+However, Team ROBOTIX gets the final say in deciding whether the advantage is fair or not.

 * There is no weight restriction on the robot.

-* LEGO kits or its spare parts or pre-made mechanical parts are **not** allowed.[(http://en.wikipedia.org/wiki/Lego_Mindstorms)](http://en.wikipedia.org/wiki/Lego_Mindstorms)
+* [LEGO kits](http://en.wikipedia.org/wiki/Lego_Mindstorms) or its spare parts or pre-made mechanical parts are **not** allowed.

 * Ready-made gearboxes, sensors, development boards can be used but no other part of the robot should contain any ready-made components.
 Simple car bases with no extra features may be used.

 * The bots should not damage the event arena in any way.
 If it does so, a penalty will be imposed on the team.
 The magnitude of the penalty will be decided by Team ROBOTIX.

-* Ready-made gripper is also allowed .
+* Ready-made gripper is also allowed.

 #### Scoring